cuttlefishh/python-for-data-analysis/assignments/assignment8.md

 * Plot a histogram of precipitation values using the Matplotlib function `hist()` or `violinplot()`.
 * Plot a histogram with kernel density and rugplot with the Seaborn function `distplot()`.
 Play around with the settings to make a histogram that represents the data well.
 * Add columns to the DataFrame for month and year.
 Hint: You can do this with list comprehension and the datetime attributes `month` and `year`.
-* Make boxplots by month using the Seaborn function `boxplot()`:
-    * by year: Which year was the rainiest?
+* Use groupby to group the data by `year` or by `month`.
+Which year was the rainiest?
+Which month was the rainiest?
-    * by month: Which month was the rainiest?
+* Make boxplots by year and by month using the Seaborn function `boxplot()`.

 **5.** Pivoting, stacking and unstacking.